mmitteregger/rust-twitch-client/README.md

 Rust Twitch Client is a library for the [Twitch REST API](https://github.com/justintv/Twitch-API) written in Rust!

 It uses [hyper](https://github.com/hyperium/hyper) as http client and [serde](https://github.com/serde-rs/serde) for the serialization and deserialization of the REST entities.

+Documentation is available at: http://mmitteregger.github.io/rust-twitch-client

 ## Installation

 Until the first version of this library is released and available on [crates.io](https://crates.io) the dependency has to be added using the git url.

 ```INI